 Students taking CPA preparatory courses can permanently withdraw in good standing by submitting a request in writing to their provincial/regional CPA body.

 2.4.3 Course withdrawals

-Voluntary course withdrawal requests must be made in writing (or online where required) to the appropriate provincial/regional CPA body by the student.
+Voluntary course withdrawal requests must be made directly to the appropriate provincial/regional CPA body by the student.

 Students withdrawing from a CPA preparatory course are subject to the following: